DIY Wreaths for the Holidays that Won’t Cost you a Cent.

 I made four of these wreaths, and all ended up more or less round.

 No weird shapes; they all ended up being fairly circular in the end.
 If you do get a weird shape, I would suggest starting over and trying to bend two different branches.

 If the circle is off a tiny bit, don’t worry about it, you can always sort it out as you trim and add your boughs around the wreath form.

 Let the form dry.

-Once it is dry test it.
-Gently tug on the sides to make sure the form will not come apart and that it is sufficiently wired on both sides.
+Once it is dry, test it.
+Gently tug on the sides to ensure the form will not come apart and that it is sufficiently wired on both sides.